uclnlp/stat-nlp-course/README.md

 # IntelliJ Setup

-If you are using [IntelliJ](http://www.jetbrains.com/idea/) you can run the following command to setup the project structure.
+If you are using [IntelliJ](http://www.jetbrains.com/idea/) you can run the following command to automatically setup an IntelliJ project (after you did the setup via the terminal).
 ```
 sbt gen-idea
 ```